b-jesse/HIM/README.md

 **!This has only been tested with our version of Python, Netlogo, and Windows.**!

+## Data

+The data in our model is based on:

 ## Contributing
 Contributions are highly welcome.
 Feel free to send me pull requests.